HePeng2016/StructureEmbedding/README.md

     ./StructureEncode  FmoToM   OneBody.txt   TwoBody.txt DistanceAdjacencyMatrix.csv   EnergyAdjacencyMatrix.csv

-   OneBody.txt and TwoBody.txt are two parts of result of GAMESS fragment molecular orbital analysis,
+   OneBody.txt and TwoBody.txt are two parts extracting from result of GAMESS fragment molecular orbital analysis, via a shell script.
+The command will produce two csv files ( DistanceAdjacencyMatrix.csv , EnergyAdjacencyMatrix.csv ), which can be as input files for StructureEncode Encode comand directly.

 # config file